-Patients told us staff were kind and helpful when they were in pain, distress or discomfort.
+Patients feedback indicated that staff were compassionate and understanding.
+They commented that staff were kind and helpful when they were in pain, distress or discomfort.

-Information folders, patient survey results and thank you cards were available for patients to read.
+Information leaflets and patient survey results were available for patients to read.

 Privacy and dignity